dotnet/AspNetCore.Docs/aspnetcore/performance/caching/distributed.md

 By [Steve Smith](https://ardalis.com/)

-Distributed caches can improve the performance and scalability of ASP.NET Core apps, especially when hosted in a cloud or server farm environment.
-This article explains how to work with ASP.NET Core's built-in distributed cache abstractions and implementations.
+Distributed caches can improve the performance and scalability of ASP.NET Core apps, especially when hosted in the cloud or a server farm.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/caching/distributed/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample))